-(b) if he is absent from Parliament, without the leave of Parliament, for ninety consecutive sitting days;

-- (c) upon a dissolution of Parliament; - (d) if he has incurred a disqualification under clause (2) of article 66; or - (e) in the circumstances specified in article 70. - (2) A member of Parliament may resign his seat by writing under his hand addressed to the Speaker, and the seat shall become vacant when the writing is received by the Speaker or, if the office of Speaker is vacant or the Speaker is for any reason unable to perform his functions, by the Deputy Speaker. - 68.
-Members of Parliament shall be entitled to such [remuneration], allowances and privileges as may be determined by Act of Parliament or, until so determined, by order made by the President.
+- (b) if he is absent from Parliament, without the leave of Parliament, for ninety consecutive sitting days; - (c) upon a dissolution of Parliament; - (d) if he has incurred a disqualification under clause (2) of article 66; or - (e) in the circumstances specified in article 70. - (2) A member of Parliament may resign his seat by writing under his hand addressed to the Speaker, and the seat shall become vacant when the writing is received by the Speaker or, if the office of Speaker is vacant or the Speaker is for any reason unable to perform his functions, by the Deputy Speaker.

-2[Remuneration], etc., of members of Parliament
+46[, of members of Parliament